Transferring your skills from the public sector to the private sector

 Personal networking is especially important.
-While no-one will give you a job just because they know you, a well developed networking grapevine will mean that you are much more likely to hear about job opportunities, many of which will not be advertised.
+While no one will give you a job just because they know you, a well-developed networking grapevine will mean that you are much more likely to hear about job opportunities, many of which will not be advertised.
 Your networking connections should include both business and personal contacts.
 Remember that CIPD local Branch events are an excellent way to network with others in your local HR community.

-Advertising yourself on-line via sites such as LinkedIn is essential if you wish to be accessible to recruiters who use key word searches to trawl through the site looking for potential candidates.
+Advertising yourself online via sites such as LinkedIn is essential if you wish to be accessible to recruiters who use keyword searches to trawl through the site looking for potential candidates.
 You must therefore ensure that full details of your background, experience and areas of specialism are included, along with an appropriate photo.
 Actively seek to connect with people you know and seek recommendations to accompany your profile.

-You can enhance your visibility in the job market even further by participating in online forums such as the CIPD’s community discussion groups, publishing a blog or using twitter to connect and communicate with others in your specific field.
+You can enhance your visibility in the job market even further by participating in online forums such as the CIPD‘s community discussion groups, publishing a blog or using Twitter to connect and communicate with others in your specific field.

 Making direct approaches to companies can also be a highly effective way to source your next job opportunity.
 This involves targeting companies that are likely to require someone with your specific skills and expertise.
-Ideally you will have a contact whose name you can use to help introduce yourself to the company in the first instance.
+Ideally, you will have a contact whose name you can use to help introduce yourself to the company in the first instance.
 The success of this approach depends on making a persuasive approach that keys into a particular need they have at that time.
 While it may not work on every occasion, this can be a highly effective way to find your next job.
 The employer is impressed by your resourcefulness, there is often relatively little competition and the recruitment costs to the employer are minimal.

 Many candidates, not just those in the public sector, make the mistake of focusing their CV and interview answers on descriptions of their responsibilities rather than the positive outcomes they helped to achieve for their organisations.

 If you wish to be seen as comfortable working in a commercial environment, then you will need to show good examples of how you have added value to the organisations you have worked with.
-You may have introduced a new absence policy which reduced sickness rates or negotiated a favourable contract with a new supplier.
+You may have introduced a new absence policy that reduced sickness rates or negotiated a favourable contract with a new supplier.
 Examples might include talking about your work on a departmental restructure which improved efficiency and reduced staff costs.
 Include numbers and percentages wherever you can to give the examples substance eg £25k cost savings.
-Any examples where you have helped your organisation increase profits, save costs, improved quality or reduced risks will be of interest.
+Any examples where you have helped your organisation increase profits, save costs, improve quality or reduce risks will be of interest.